-THE nation wants a great naval reserve, and one of the last acts of the Parliament was to sanction the expenditure of 600,000%, nominally, to procure one.
+THE nation wants a great naval reserve, and one of the last acts of the Parliament was to sanction the expenditure of 600,000l., nominally, to procure one.
 Caught by a sound, the press and the Parliament were almost unanimous in approving the measure.
-Yet the slightest examination must satisfy every man, that it is what the late Sir Robert Peel was wont to call a more vulgar expedient-a vote of money as a cure for a moral evil.
-The national want is of more willing-hearted seamen, and this 600,000l is to be devoted to giving retaining fees to coast guardsmen and seamen already in existence.
+Yet the slightest examination must satisfy every man, that it is what the late Sir Kobert freel was wont to call a more vulgar exp dient-a vote of money as a cure for a moral evil.
+The national want is of more willing-hearted seamen, and this 600,000l. is to be devoted to giving retaining fees to coast guardsmen and seamen already in existence.
 Nothing is better known than the fact that the number of men of every class and condition will be in proportion to the funds appropriated to maintain them.
 Thus the number of admirals and generals and ex-chancellors is exceedingly great, in consequence of the money voted for such people by Parliament.
-But to have these classes instruction.
-His claims like that of a large transfer of the money of the money of the such instruction. people by Parliament.
 But to have these classes, retaining fees are not given to captains of merchant ships, rough-riding country squires, or London solicitors.
 The men supposed to be wanted are highly rewarded.
-The same rule holds good for willing-hearted men-of-war's scamen, and to have their services a greater number of them must be well paid; they will not be got by giving retaining fees to other classes.
-For 600,000% per annum, at 40l. per head, pay and provision-15,000 seamen, without costing one farthing more for officers or marine barracks, or exta clerks and once banish from their minds the absurd notion that they must coerce and fight seamen as the seamen are required to coerce and fight the national enemies.
-The national want of willing-hearted men-of-war's scamen will not be remedied by the measure which closed the generally-worthless session of 1859.
+The same rule holds good for willing-hearted men-of-war's seamen, and to have their services a greater number of them must be well paid; they will not be got by giving retaining lees to other classes.
+For 600,000l. per annum, at 40l. per head, pay and provision-15,000 seamen, without costing one farthing more for officers or marine barracks, or exta clerks and new registrars, or any other thing but the one really wanted, may be had and always be at com-mand.
+To be sure, this implies that the service must be made agreeable to the people, that even Sir Charles Napier must go much further than he is at present willing to go, and must give up flog-up all kinds of arbitrary punishments, and must at season for laying down the law and inculcating as quick as he can, and in one and the same once banish from their minds the absurd notion that they must coerce and fight seamen as the seamen are required to coerce and fight the national enemies.
+The national want of willing-hearted men-of-war's seamen will not be remedied by the measure which closed the generally-worthless session of 1859.
 It will undoubtedly increase the patronage of the Admiralty.
 It will make registrars of seamen and paymasters at different ports necessary, it will increase clerks and officers of all kinds, in short it will add largely to the increasing bureaucracy, the dependants on "My Lords," and not to the seamen of the empire.